Experiment

 => INSERT INTO - inserts new data into a database table

 DDL stands for Data definition Language.
-They change structure of the database objects like
+They change structure of the

 table, index etc. Most important DDL statements are as shown below:-